vzl-rbi/Portfolio/README.md

-# Welcome to your Lovable project
+# Welcome to My Portfolio project

 ## Project info

 **URL**: https://lovable.dev/projects/66e021eb-4452-4768-83d0-9697a8e0cbd4

-## How can I edit this code?
+## How can I edit and make this code?

 There are several ways of editing your application.